Common Labor & Delivery Mistakes That May Lead to a Birth Injury

 Freidin Brown, P.A.: Protecting Your Rights After a Preventable Birth Injury

 Labor and delivery has inherent risks, both for mothers and their children.
 However, doctors and nurses who facilitate the delivery process have professional and legal obligations to appropriately manage those risks, perform their duties in accordance to accepted standards, and take all reasonable steps to avoid preventable injuries.
 Should they fail to do so, victims and their families have the right to seek justice and compensation for their losses, which can include a range of economic damages (for medical expenses and the costs of any future needs associated with injuries) and non-economic damages (for their emotional anguish, pain and suffering, and other incalculable losses).

 At Freidin Brown, P.A., our award-winning Florida Trial Lawyers have a proven record of success in cases involving personal injury, medical malpractice, and birth injuries, and have recovered millions of dollars in compensation for our clients.
 We know the standards that exist within the medical profession, how medical mistakes can lead to preventable injuries, and how to leverage our insight, experience, and resources to help victims fight for the financial recoveries they deserve.

-If you have questions about your case and how our Miami birth injury Lawyers can help you, we are available 24/7 to help families across the state of Florida.
+If you have questions about your case and how our Florida birth injury Lawyers can help you, we are available 24/7 to help families across the state of Florida.
 Contact us today to request a FREE and confidential consultation.